 SI: I hate to ask this!
 But, what’s the one thing we could be doing better at AES?

-AH: I used to think you could lower the costs on your Index Account platform.
+I used to think you could lower the costs on your simple investing platform.
 But your hands are tied based on the high costs of the regulatory environment, and lower volumes that you’re dealing with.

 Dealing with expats around the world, you don’t have access, at this stage, to every single index fund or provider (such as Vanguard)…but once you do, and it will happen as investors learn about this better approach, you’ll have the opportunity to reduce costs even further.

 So, I think you’re doing all the right things and moving in the right direction.
 You’re always looking for the best and lowest cost options for expats, and I think if you keep doing what you’re doing, more options will come, and it will help investors a lot.

 SI: Finally, can you tell us something you’ve never told anyone?!

 AH: When I earned my first $4, I washed them in the sink and blow-dried them.
 [Laughs] I had earned them delivering newspaper – my first sweat equity.